everestial/TestSwitchErrors/README.md

 ../SwitchErrorTutorial$ ./PhaseExtenderOnForLoop_SetB_02.sh
 ```

 The phased output for each sample will be inside directory **SetB_02/**.
-The merged haplotype file will be in directory **SetB_03/**.
-It will also extract truth and phased haplotype for sample "NA12891".
+The merged haplotype file will be created in directory **SetB_03/**.
+The SHELL script also has codes to extract truth and phased haplotype for sample **"NA12891"**.

 #### Test switch errors
 The `R` script for checking quality of the phasing is available as file **"SwitchErrorTest_PhaseExtenderSetB_02.R"**.